 Remember that you have just had an operation, and you will take some days to recover.
 It is normal to feel more tired than usual for a few days after having an operation.
-If you are a parent or a carer you may need some support during this time; you will have to make your own arrangements.
+If you are a parent or a carer you will need some support during this time.